jetporch/jetporch/.github/ISSUE_TEMPLATE/02_docs_report.md

 ---
-name: Docs report
+name: Create a documentation report
-about: Create a docs report
+about: Report errors in documentation
 title: ''
 labels: Bug Report
 assignees: ''